-There is just something about a homemade loaf of bread.
-It is warming and fresh when just out of the oven.
-You can enjoy it with just a bit of butter or peanut butter while it is still warm.
-Perhaps you plan to serve it with a comforting Sunday dinner?
+There is just something about homemade bread.
+It’s irresistible when just out of the oven!
+Perhaps you plan to serve it with a comforting Sunday breakfast?
 For sandwiches?
-Whatever the reason you made your loaf of bread, you have the highest hopes for perfection.
+Whatever the reason you made a loaf of bread, you have the highest hopes for perfection.
 However, if you pull it out of the oven and it is like a rock.
 You are left wondering, why is my bread hard?

-There are so many questions you can ask yourself right after why is my bread hard.
-We get it.
+You can ask yourself many questions when bread is hard.
+I get it.
 It’s frustrating.
-All that work and all you have to show for it is a hard, dense loaf of bread that you don’t want to eat.
+All that work and all you have to show for it is a hard, dense loaf of bread you don’t want to eat.

 Remember, baking takes time to learn.
 If you are a new baker, remember to be patient and follow the directions closely.
-I know you are anxious to get that end product.
-Everyone is!
-But after taking a bit of time to learn a few new tricks, you will find that you will be turning out perfect loaves of bread in no time!
+Take a bit of time to learn a few new tricks, and you will find that you’re turning out perfect loaves of bread in no time!
 Here are my top tips to prevent hard bread:

-Kneading your dough or well, not kneading enough could be why you find yourself asking – why is my bread hard?
-As the yeast consumes the sugars of the flour, it releases gases that get trapped in the dough by the gluten matrix.
-The result leaves you with a fluffy, airy loaf of bread.
+Kneading your dough or well, not kneading enough could be why you find yourself asking – “why is my bread hard?”
+As the yeast consumes the sugars in the flour, it releases gas which gets trapped in the dough by the gluten matrix.
+The result should leave you with a fluffy, airy loaf of bread.

-You turn the gluten in the flour into a gluten matrix by kneading your dough or awarding the moistened flour enough time to naturally fall into place.
-So, unless you are letting your dough ferment for 12-24 hours, you will want to knead your dough long enough to build that structure.
+To build a robust gluten matrix, you’ll knead your dough or award it enough time to naturally mature and fall into place.
+Unless you let your dough ferment in the fridge for 8+ hours, you will want to knead your dough to build that structure.

-Keep in mind over-kneading your dough isn’t good either.
+Keep in mind that over-kneading dough isn’t good either.
 Overworking your dough will cause the gluten to weaken as it rises, leaving it less able to capture the gas produced.

-You want your dough to be soft and springy to the touch by the time kneading finishes.
+You want your dough to be soft and stretchy to the touch by the time kneading finishes.
 You can test this by doing the windowpane test.

 Do a test of your dough by taking a piece of dough in your finger and stretching it.
 Does the dough rip as soon as you start pulling?
 If so, you will want to keep kneading that dough.
 You are looking for a dough that stretches and pulls but does not tear apart.
 Think about an elastic texture.